 - Explain why you’re collecting data from them and how you’ll use it

 - Explain how you process their data and keep it secure in a Privacy Notice and link to this in the survey intro

 - Check any third-party apps or software being used to make sure they comply with GDPR.

 In most circumstances, online is the way to go.
 Unless you need to reach people who might not have access for whatever reason.
 There’s still a small percentage of the population who don’t go online, remember.

 Survey software is quick to set up and easy to use for you and your audience.

 Most platforms will have free account options (Google Forms is completely free) and can be set up in minutes without technical expertise.

 Everyone has their own favourites.
-I pay to use Qualtrics and Snap Surveys, and I’ve also used Smart Survey in the past.
+I pay to use Survey Gizmo at the moment.
+I've also used Qualtrics, Snap Surveys and Smart Survey in the past.
 I’d recommend them all.

-But I’ve also heard some good things about these, depending on what you need.
+But I’ve also heard some good things about Typeform, Survey Monkey and Google Forms depending on what you need.

 Free accounts are limited in terms of what you can do, but there’s enough features with each to be able to set up and run a basic survey.
 If you do need to access the additional features or response options, monthly subscriptions are available.
 So you can always pick one, use it and end your subscription when you’re done.